Centenario-Fin/COMP9001_Project/README.md

 IF you wnat to just use my pretrained model, just go to the project file and run: python predit_yolo.python But if you want to use your model, check the model you train in Utils/runs and get the folder name(in pretrained model is 'Yolov8n') and run python predit_yolo.py <your_folder>

+# Contact
+If you are interested in the project or want to do some other interesting ML/DL/RL project, please contact me at jzh0544@uni.sydney.edu.au :)